gilt/tech-blog/_posts/20171215-career-structure.md

 * __Google__: Google has multi-tier 'levelled' system, with IC levels ranging from _Level 1: Software Engineer I_ to _Level 10: Senior Google Fellow_, and a parallel engineering management track that ranges from level 5 to level 10.

-* __FaceBook__: FaceBook also has a multi-tier 'levelled' system.
+* __Facebook__: Facebook also has a multi-tier 'levelled' system.
 Engineers range from _Level 3 - Software Engineer_ up to a _Level 9_, with associated _Manager_ and _Director_ roles on a parallel track above _Level 5_.
 Anecdotally, once an individual elects into the management track, the intent is that they will remain in that track.

 * __Gilt__: At Gilt, pre-2014 we had a structure similar to Netflix (see above!), and we found that this structure didn't give a compelling career prospect for individual contributors in our engineering teams.
 Ironically, for tech team with a strong startup mentality, we looked to the industry and adopted what outwardly seems to be a fairly _traditional_ approach.
 Based on the [Radford](https://radford.aon.com/insights/articles/2015/radford-global-job-leveling) methodology, we created a career path and approach that had the following qualities: